renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 ## Default Rails setup

-* Ensure that your asdf plugins are up to date with `asdf plugin update -all`.
+* Ensure that your asdf plugins are up to date with `asdf plugin update --all`.

 * Install the latest Ruby version with `asdf install ruby latest` (Check if it's supported by Heroku).